airbytehq/airbyte/docs/using-airbyte/core-concepts/namespaces.md

 ## High-Level Overview

-Namespaces allow you to organize and separate your data into groups.
+Namespaces are used to generally organize data, segregate tests and production data, and enforce permissions.
 In most cases, namespaces are schemas in the database you're replicating to.

 As a part of connection setup, you select where in the destination you want to write your data.
 Note: The default configuration is **Destination default**.